bstavel/Staveland_et_al_Pacman_Neural_Analyses/README.md

 - Generates publication-ready figures and statistical summaries
 - Outputs: Grand average TFRs, statistical cluster maps, and group visualizations

+### Run Time
+For one patient with an average number of electrodes, processing all steps, including the construction of null distributions, should be under two weeks.

 ## Installation

 ### Requirements